alphaClass6143/hackathon-2023-charityhub/README.md

 [Soorya](https://github.com/SooryaGeorge7)

 This app was developed as part of Code Institute's Feb 2023 Hackathon for World NGO Day.
 The app was conceived, designed, developed and deployed by a team of 6 Code Institute students at various stages of learning, over the course of 5 days (February 16th-20th 2023).

+## Project Management
+We used several tools for project management during this hackathon:

+- We created a main git branch that all of our individual development branches pulled to
+- We used a Kanban board template from Github to manage our progress and timeline
+- Our team was split into two to form one frontend and one backend team that collaborated together and assigned tasks to on another
+- We used our slack channel to communicate effectively, including using polls and huddles to organise virtual meetings
+- Half of our team worked by night and the other half by day to maximise development time
+- Google drive and docs were used to create meeting agendas and minutes and to provide updates

 ## User experience (UX)